Marcos Maidana: Maidana vs. Petrov

-Maidana was scheduled to defend his title 27 August 2011, against Robert Guerrero, but Guerrero suffered a shoulder injury less than two weeks before the fight.
+Maidana was scheduled to defend his title on 27 August 2011, against Robert Guerrero, but Guerrero suffered a shoulder injury less than two weeks before the fight.
 On 8 September, Russian boxer Petr Petrov (29-2-2, 13 KOs) was selected as Maidana's homecoming opponent for 23 September at Sociedad Alemana de Villa Ballester in Buenos Aires, which would also mark the bout as his first defence of the WBA (Regular) title.
 Petrov came into the bout having never been stopped as a professional.
 Breidis Prescott, who was scheduled to fight Paul McCloskey in September in a title eliminator, stated he would have put himself forward to replace Guerrero, and knocked Maidana out.
 Maidana became the first boxer to stop Petrov inside the distance and successfully retained his WBA title in round 4 of a one-sided fight.
 Petrov was in survival mode from the opening bell, trying to clinch.
 By round 3, Maidana began to see his punches land more and eventually dropped Petrov in round 4.
 Petrov got up and became a more defensive fighter for the remainder of the round until the final 30 seconds when Maidana landed a barrage of punches against the ropes, dropping Petrov again.
 The referee began the count, but almost immediately waived the count.